As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 Draw them to the website or landing page to reveal the product.

-BONUS: Frequently Asked Questions About eCommerce Conversion Funnel
+BONUS: People Also Ask about eCommerce Conversion Funnel

 1. What is an eCommerce conversion funnel?

-In simple terms, a conversion funnel is a journey each customer takes through different stages on the website that ultimately lead to conversion.
+A conversion funnel represents a journey each customer takes through different stages on the website that ultimately lead to the macro conversion.

 The different stages include the homepage, product pages, cart pages, and checkout pages.